 Mohammed’s recommendation to ditch loyalty programs ignores good science.

-Mohammed states that buy 8 get one free offers do not drive behavior.
-But a famous experiment at University of Southern California demonstrates otherwise.
+Mohammed states that a buy 8 get one free offer do not drive behavior.
+But a famous experiment at the University of Southern California demonstrates otherwise.

 In the experiment, customers of a car wash were randomly given one of two loyalty cards.
 One card offered a free wash after 8 paid washes.
 The other card offered a free car wash after 10, but the first two slots were already punched.
 Both groups needed to buy 8 washes to complete the card.